Flemingia macrophylla: Description

-F. macrophylla is a woody, perennial, deep-rooting, and leafy shrub.
+Flemingia macrophylla is a woody, perennial, deep-rooting, and leafy shrub.
 It is about 0.6-2.4 m high (rarely 3 m).
 The main stem is prostrate or erect, with numerous stems arising from a single base.
 The young branches are greenish, ribbed, triangular in section and silky; while the old stems are brown, almost round in section.
 The leaves are trifoliate. leaflets are papery, with a glabrous upper surface.
 Inflorescences are densely spicate-racemose or paniculate, and bracts are foliaceous or dry, persistent or deciduous.
 Pods are small and turn brown when ripening; they are dehiscent, generally with two shiny black seeds in the vessel.
 Seeds are globular, 2–3 mm in diameter, and shiny black.
 The leaves are disproportionately large, hence origin of the specific name, macrophylla meaning ‘large leaved’ (Greek makros = large; phyllon = leaf).